 What Is Enameloplasty?

 Enameloplasty is a cosmetic dental procedure that involves using a specialized buffing tool to reshape your teeth.
 This tool uses a high-speed abrasive tip that gently removes a thin layer of enamel.
 While this treatment is sometimes used on its own, it’s more common for it to be used alongside dental bonding and other cosmetic treatments.
-The result of an enameloplasty is a smile that looks more straight, even, and beautiful.
+The result of an enameloplasty is a smile that may look more straight, even, and beautiful.

 What Dental Issues Can Enameloplasty Treat?